James Lafferty and Stephen Colletti: 'Racy' New Show May Surprise 'OTH' Fans

 However, both Colletti, 34, and Lafferty, 35, did worry a bit about One Tree Hill fans seeing something so different from the characters they were so attached to.
 Luckily, they’ve gotten some great responses.

 “It’s a little racy!
 We’ve had the fortunate experience to show it at some festivals and get some feedback from some people that are fans of the shows that we’ve been on before.
 For the most part, it’s been overwhelmingly positive, which is a great relief for us, because there definitely has been that thought or that concern of ‘Will they like this?'”
-Colletti told Us Weekly exclusively on Monday, January 11.
+Colletti said on the “Watch With Us” podcast on Tuesday, January 12.
 “They’ve got such an affinity for those characters and then to see these people that played them differently — there’s a little bit of concern there.”

 The Hometown Christmas actor added that fans of One Tree Hill have grown up, just like they have. “[They want] to see something a little more edgy and with a little sharper life experience,” he said.
 “I think that that can relate to that.”